 The Table below includes claim maximums.
 When a claim for a minor ailment service fee is submitted, the HNS will look back 365 days from the claim's date of service to determine whether the maximum number of claims for that particular minor ailment has been exceeded.
-For example, if a patient receives a minor ailment service at one pharmacy and submits the PIN for "No Rx Issued (In Person)" and the next day, receives another minor ailment service (for the same minor ailment) at another pharmacy and submits the PIN for "Rx Issued (In Person)", this will count as 2 claims against the maximum number of claims.
+For example, if an eligible person receives a minor ailment service at one pharmacy and that pharmacy submits the PIN for "No Rx Issued (In Person)", and the next day, the eligible person receives another minor ailment service (for the same minor ailment) at another pharmacy and that other pharmacy submits the PIN for "Rx Issued (In Person)", this will count as 2 claims against the maximum number of claims.